Muhibullah1/Smart-Insect-Trap/README.md

-# Computer Vision For Detection and Tracking Insects
+# Computer Vision For counting and Tracking Insects
+1. Hardware
+2. Detection/Counting